 Testing all residents and staff in established care home outbreaks

-There is plenty of available evidence that demonstrates the speed with which Covid-19, as with other respiratory viruses, spreads in care homes.
-While testing all residents and staff in a care home with an established outbreak will have less benefit in reducing transmission it does have benefit.
+There is plenty of evidence that shows the speed with which Covid-19, as with other respiratory viruses, spreads in care homes.
+While testing all residents and staff in a care home where there is an outbreak will have less benefit in reducing the spread of the virus, it does have some benefit.
 Testing should be offered to those residents and staff who have never tested positive for Covid-19.
-This testing offer may identify Covid-19 positive asymptomatic residents and staff.
-If no further cases are identified it will provide reassurance that the strict infection prevention and control measures, including appropriate use of PPE, implemented are effective and provide reassurance to staff, residents, and their families.
+This testing may identify Covid-19 positive asymptomatic (people who are not showing symptoms) residents and staff.
+If there are no further cases it will provide reassurance that the strict infection prevention and control measures, such as the use of PPE, are working and provide reassurance to staff, residents and their families.

-Testing in care homes with Covid-19 has shown that asymptomatic residents and staff can test positive for Covid-19.
-Many of these will go on to develop classic symptoms.
-There is growing evidence that spread of the virus can occur before cases develop symptoms and in those who may never develop symptoms.
+Testing in care homes with Covid-19 has shown that asymptomatic (people who are not showing symptoms) residents and staff may test positive for Covid-19.
+Many of these will go on to develop symptoms.
+There is evidence that the spread of the virus can happen before people develop symptoms, and in people who may never develop symptoms.
 All Covid-19 positive residents and staff should be isolated as per the Public Health Wales guidance irrespective of whether or not they have symptoms.

 Reporting to Public Health Wales and Care Inspectorate Wales

-Health Boards are requested to provide a daily situation report on testing in care homes to Care Inspectorate Wales and Public Health Wales.
-This situation report needs to include:
+Health Boards have to provide a daily situation report on testing in care homes to Care Inspectorate Wales and Public Health Wales.
+This situation report includes:

 - name of home